As an Amazon Associate, I earn from qualifying purchases

 Environmental Impact

-The choice between a coffee percolator and a French press affects our planet.
+The choice between a coffee percolator vs a French press affects our planet.
 Each method has different impacts on waste and energy use.
 Understanding these differences helps us make better choices.

 Waste Production